pantson/pantson-cerberusx-fileobject/README.md

 # pantson-cerberusx-fileobject

-v0.3b
+v0.4b

-Dynamically loads and saves objects
+Dynamically convers objects into text.
+Also contains functions for loading and saving objects.

 ## Compatibility